nanocosmos/docs/docs/cloud/live-recording-vod.md

 If enabled, by default all incoming streams will be recorded for later playback (video on demand, VOD).
-You can choose to either record the stream or do a live stream without recording:
+You can choose to either record the live stream or do a live stream without recording:

 Ingest URL without recording, live only - default, if VOD is not enabled for your account:

 - rtmp://bintu-stream.nanocosmos.de/live/STREAM

-Ingest URL with recording:
+Ingest URL with live streaming and recording the incoming upstream for later playback:

 - rtmp://bintu-stream.nanocosmos.de/rec/STREAM